Deltares/CanOpenFEWS/README.md

 CanOpenFEWS is an open and shareable configuration for an operational hydrological forecasting system with [Delft-FEWS](https://oss.deltares.nl/web/delft-fews).

 This repository is meant to share developments and receive input from the forecasting community.
+It is experimental and demonstration only.

 The technical focus is on [rainfall nowcasting](#rainfall_nowcasting) and [snow monitoring](#snow_monitoring) for operational forecasting, applied in a mountainous environment.
 It contains complete examples for data access, processing, visualization and application with [hydrological modelling frameworks](#hydrological_models).

-The repository contains data access and processing for a number of public data sources.
+The workflows allow data access and processing for a number of public data sources.
 Primary data sources are the [Meteorological Service of Canada Open Data](https://eccc-msc.github.io/open-data/readme_en/), but include a variety of snow and meterological re-analysis products, such as ERA5.

-This repository is intended for those with some experience with the Delft-FEWS software.
+This repo is intended for those with some experience with the Delft-FEWS software.
 It is hosted on GitHub so that users can access workflows, model connections and displays for their own use.
 Please feel free to use the configuration to develop and improve your own applications.
 Also make contributions back!
 New data, methods, models and displays are all welcome.

 ![CanOpenFEWS_screenshot](docs/CanOpenFEWS_screenshot.png)